rawstorage/dellemcpmax_ansible/README.md

 # dellemcpmax_ansible
 Library of Modules and Sample Runbooks for Dell EMC PowerMax &amp; VMAX customers to integrate with Ansible

+Support Information

+While every effort has been made to ensure that these modules are working as intended, there is no formal support.
+These modules are intended to provide examples and users should test thoroughly before using in their environments.
+The template module is provided for people to be able to quickly implement their own functionality.

+ If you do run into an issue please open an issue against the GitHub repository and it will be resolved by one of the contributors.

+ Feedback is always welcome, we hope you find these examples useful.

 requirements:
     - Ansible, Python 2.7, Unisphere for PowerMax version 9.0 or higher.
     VMAX All Flash, VMAX3, or PowerMAX storage Array